potassco/clorm/docs/clorm/factbase.rst

        results2 = list(query2.get("dave"))

 However, while both these queries do generate the same result they are not equivalent in behaviour.
-In particular, the ClORM generated functor has a structure that the system is able to analyse and can therefore potentially use indexing to improve query efficiency.
+In particular, the Clorm generated functor has a structure that the system is able to analyse and can therefore potentially use indexing to improve query efficiency.

 However, there is no mechanism to analyse the internal make up of a lambda or function.
 Consequently in these cases the query would have to examine every fact in the fact base of the given type and test the function against that fact.
-Hence it is usually preferable to use the ClORM generated clauses where possible.
+Hence it is usually preferable to use the Clorm generated clauses where possible.